-Qualitative a) Summary information on the As per the guidelines of Bangladesh Bank, Tier-1 Capital of disclosure terms and conditions of the MDB consists of (i) Fully Paid-up Capital, (ii) Statutory Reserve main features of all capital and (iii) Retained Earnings. instruments, especially in the case of capital instruments Tier-2 Capital of MDB consists of (i) General Provision against eligible for inclusion in Tier unclassified Loans and Off-balance sheet exposures 1 or in Tier 2.
+Qualitative a) Summary information on the As per Basel III guidelines, regulatory capital consists of Tier-1 disclosure terms and conditions of the (Common Equity Tier 1 and Additional Tier 1) and Tier 2 capital. main features of all capital Tier 1 Capital is known as going concern capital and Tier 2 instruments, especially in the Capital also known as gone concern capital. case of capital instruments eligible for inclusion in Common Equity Tier-1 (CET 1) capital of MDB consists of (i) CET-1, Additional Tier -1 or Fully Paid-up Capital, (ii) Statutory Reserve and (iii) Retained Tier -2.
+Earnings.
+Tier-2 Capital of MDB consists of (i) General Provision against unclassified Loans and Off-balance sheet exposures.